syncfusion-content/maui-docs/MAUI/PDF-Viewer/Document-Link-Annotations.md

 ---
 layout: post
-title: Navigate using document link annotations in .NET MAUI PDF Viewer control | Syncfusion
+title: Navigate using document link navigation in .NET MAUI PDF Viewer control | Syncfusion
-description: Learn here about document link annotations in Syncfusion .NET MAUI PDF Viewer (SfPdfViewer) control.
+description: Learn here about document link navigation in Syncfusion .NET MAUI PDF Viewer (SfPdfViewer) control.
 platform: MAUI
 control: SfPdfViewer
 documentation: ug
 ---

-# Document link annotations
+# Document link navigation

 The PDF viewer allows navigating from one part of the PDF document to another using document link annotations.
 When a document link annotation is tapped, the PDF viewer scrolls to its destination.
 This type of link annotations is most often used to represent the table of contents of a PDF document.